iotaledger/introduction-docs/docs/guides/exchange.md

 ### 1. Set up the Wallet Library
 First, you should install the components that are needed to use `wallet.rs` and the binding of your choice; it may vary a bit from language to language.
 In the case of the `NodeJs` binding, it is straightforward since it is distributed via the `npm` package manager.
 We also recommend you use `dotenv` for password management.

-For further reference, you can read more about [backup and security here](https://wiki.iota.org/chrysalis-docs/guides/backup_security).
+You can read more about [backup and security in this guide](https://wiki.iota.org/chrysalis-docs/guides/backup_security).

 ```bash
 npm install @iota/wallet dotenv